• Skip to primary navigation

 When you finish a juice cleanse, your digestive system is in a sensitive state.
 It's been on a break from processing solid foods, so diving back into a regular diet or indulging in processed foods or junk food can be a shock to your digestive tract.
 To avoid discomfort, bloating, or even reversing your progress, a smooth transition is essential.

-Certain medications for a health condition might need to be adjusted, so it's best to talk to your doctor before starting this or any new dietary patterns.
+Certain medications for a health condition may need to be adjusted, so it's best to consult your doctor before starting this or any new dietary pattern.

 General Guidelines for Your Post-Cleanse Meal Plan